 The nervous energy while driving to pick her up only fueled my anxiety.
 You have all sorts of things going through your mind; “what is she wearing, will she like what I am wearing, what does she like or dislike, what foods she eats, what are her tastes and so on”.
 Will there be chemistry between us?
 Will she smile at me or hold my hand when you say something sweet or funny.
 That warm feeling you get inside when things are going well.
 There is nothing like it.

 We all have been there at some point in our lives, I hope.
-I am pretty sure it works the same for girls as it does for the guys, perhaps there may be different emotions for each, but the anxiety is probably the same for both.
+Whether you are a guy or a girl I am sure the feelings are the same for both perhaps they may be filled with different emotions and anxieties.

 Can you remember what it felt like?
 I guess anything that is special or unique that you do for the first time has an intensity to it that you just can’t get the second time around.
 You may get other feelings but not like that.